Geography (Ptolemy)

+Its translation into Arabic by al-Khwarismi in the 9th century was highly influential on the geographical knowledge and cartographic traditions of the Islamic world.
+Alongside the works of Islamic scholars—and the commentary containing revised and more accurate data by Alfraganus—Ptolemy's work was subsequently highly influential on Medieval and Renaissance Europe.

 Manuscripts

 Versions of Ptolemy's work in antiquity were probably proper atlases with attached maps, although some scholars believe that the references to maps in the text were later additions.

 No Greek manuscript of the Geography survives from earlier than the 13th century.
+However fragmentary papyri of later somewhat derivative works such as the Table of Noteworthy Cities have been found with the earliest, Rylands Library GP 522, dating to the early 3rd century.
 A letter written by the Byzantine monk Maximus Planudes records that he searched for one for Chora Monastery in the summer of 1295; one of the earliest surviving texts may have been one of those he then assembled.
 In Europe, maps were sometimes redrawn using the coordinates provided by the text, as Planudes was forced to do.
 Later scribes and publishers could then copy these new maps, as Athanasius did for the emperor Andronicus II Palaeologus.
 The three earliest surviving texts with maps are those from Constantinople (Istanbul) based on Planudes's work.

 The first Latin translation of these texts was made in 1406 or 1407 by Jacobus Angelus in Florence, Italy, under the name Geographia Claudii Ptolemaei.
 It is not thought that his edition had maps, although Manuel Chrysoloras had given Palla Strozzi a Greek copy of Planudes's maps in Florence in 1397.